-Beetroot Farming in Kenya: A Quick Guideline To Beetroot Farming.
+Beetroot Farming in Kenya: Common Asked Questions on Beetroot Farming.

 Beetroot is a nutritious vegetable that is believed to have originated from the Mediterranean region, with early cultivation in ancient Egypt.
 It has been a staple vegetable in many dishes worldwide hence its popularity.
 It has several health benefits that include provision of antioxidants, minerals, vitamins, carbohydrates, and proteins.
 Beetroot farming in Kenya has proven to be not only agriculturally viable but also economically rewarding.
 In this article, we shall explore all the commonly asked questions about beetroot farming to get you ready for cultivation.

-Beetroots thrive best in climates that are cool to temperate, with temperatures ranging from 10 to 24 degrees Celsius.
-The soil conditions for beetroot include well- drained, slightly acidic to neutral soil pH (6.0 to 7.0) rich in organic matter.
+Beetroots thrive best in climates that are cool to warm, with temperatures ranging from 10 to 24 degrees Celsius.
+In Kenya, it can be grown in both the highland and lowland areas as long as the temperature is ranging from 10 to 24 degrees.
+The soil conditions for beetroot include well- drained loamy soils that are slightly acidic to neutral with a soil pH of between (6.0 to 7.0) that is rich in organic matter and free from stones to allow proper root development.

 How should I prepare the soil for beetroot farming?

-Thoroughly plow the soil to ensure the area is free of weeds and debris and to loosen up the soil to ensure the roots are able to penetrate deep in the soil.
-Prepare well-spaced rows for planting your beetroots.
+Thoroughly plow the soil to a depth of about 20-30cm deep to ensure the area is free of weeds and debris and to loosen up the soil to ensure the roots can penetrate deep in the soil.
+Next is to incorporate well-decomposed farmyard manure or compost and then prepare well-spaced rows for planting your beetroots.

-Which varieties of beetroots are well suited for Kenyan conditions?
+Which varieties of beetroot are well suited for Kenyan conditions?

-Which is the best time to plant beetroot in Kenya?
+Which is the best time to plant beetroots in Kenya?

 In Kenya, the best time to plant beetroots generally depends on the specific region and the local climate conditions.
-However, optimal planting time is during the cool seasons, typically from March to June and September to November.
+However, optimal planting time is during the cool seasons, onset of the rainy seasons typically from March to June and September to November.

 What is the recommended spacing for planting beetroots in Kenya?

 A spacing of 10-15cm between the beetroots plants is ideal to allow for proper root development, optimal growth, and yield.
-Give a spacing of 12-18 inches apart between the rows to make it easy for cultivation activities such as fertilizing and also harvesting.
+Give a spacing of 30cm apart between the rows to make it easy for cultivation activities such as fertilizing and also harvesting.

 How many days does it take to harvest beetroots?